 If it is possible you should try to move some of the heavier items to the front of the boat to even out the load.
 However, you can greatly increase buoyancy by adding flotation pods to this area to help counteract the heavy items housed there.

 Add flotation pods for buoyancy and stability

-One way to make your Jon boat more buoyant is to add flotation pods to the stern.
+One way to make your Jon boat more buoyant is to use boat stabilizers on the boat.
+One of the best stabilizers you can use are flotation pods which you can attach to the stern of your Jon boat.
 This also has the effect of greatly stabilizing the boat.

 You must add these flotation pods to the outside of the boat.

 Contrary to popular opinion adding “flotation” at the transom inside the boat will not lift the stern.